YasheMieaysi/ASCII-Media-Player/README.md

-# You need Python, and the libraries.exe file installs libraries for ctrl + scroll zoom.
+# You need Python, and the libraries.exe file installs libraries, for ctrl + scroll zoom.